 Alpabzug is the descent of cows from the alps at the end of summer.

 Even after years of living in Switzerland, I have yet to witness a proper Alpabzug.
-The Alpine descent of the cows is one of the most iconic traditions in Switzerland.
+The alpine descent of cows is one of the most iconic traditions in Switzerland.
 It is being celebrated in various regions and marks the end of summer.

 During four months on a mountain pasture, Swiss cows have the chance to graze on the freshest herbs.
 When it is time to descend to the valley, farmers will skillfully decorate their cows with flowers and bells before they parade home.
 The experience for spectators is audiovisually stunning: The farmers are wearing their most precious costumes, the cow bells chime in a calming rhythm, and there might even be the occasional alphorn tune.